Freddy Smith (racing driver)

 William "Freddy" Smith (December 22, 1946 – October 14, 2023) was an American dirt late model racing driver from Kings Mountain, North Carolina.
 Known as "The Southern Gentleman," Smith amassed 785 career victories and five Dirt Track World Championship titles, making him one of the most successful drivers in the sport's history.
 He was inducted into the inaugural class of the National Dirt Late Model Hall of Fame in 2001.

 Early life and career

 Smith was born in Kings Mountain, North Carolina.
-He began racing in the early 1970s and quickly gained recognition for his driving skill and sportsmanship.
-His consistent performance earned him the nickname "The Southern Gentleman."
+He began racing in the mid-1960s and quickly gained recognition for his driving skill and sportsmanship.
+His consistent performance earned him the nickname "The Southern Gentleman".